zakuArbor/blog/_posts/personal/back-to-school/2021-06-01-going-back-to-school-3.md

 During my undergrad in Computer Science, I started to appreciate Math more and more after each time I completed a Computer Science theory course.
-The two courses that made me appreciate Math the most aside from the introductory course to Mathematical Proofs were Computational Complexity and Computability and Complex Variables (I was removed from the course sadly for lacking prerequisites since the main campus and the campus I studied at had different requirements).
+The two courses that made me appreciate Math the most aside from the introductory course to Mathematical Proofs were <i>Computational Complexity and Computability</i> and <i>Complex Variables</i> (I was removed from the course sadly for lacking prerequisites since the main campus and the campus I studied at had different requirements).
 I just loved being in those classes and was excited to attend the next lecture.